 After allowing all these files through the firewall, you shouldn’t have any more issues with the game.

-- Locate your network on the list, right-click it and choose Properties from the menu.
+- Right-click your network and choose Properties from the menu.

 - Select Internet Protocol Version 4 (TCP/IPv4) and click Properties.

 - Select Use the following DNS server addresses, enter the values below in the fields, and click OK to save the changes.

 - Alternate DNS server: 184.108.40.206

 - Again, click OK in the Network Properties window.

 Problems with the configured DNS server can often lead to ping spikes in League of Legends.
 In this case, switching to a public DNS server might help.
 Here, we switched to Google’s DNS server, and you could use other public ones.